 Conclusion

-In conclusion study has gained the perception that family structure and social interaction has a positive impact on the wellbeing of elderly.
-As finding revealed that majority of people residing within joint family system, predicted higher level of well-being rather in nuclear family system and there is no likely difference found between gender and loneliness and wellbeing.
+In conclusion, study has gained the perception that family structure and social interaction hashave a positive impact on the wellbeing of elderly.
+As findings revealed that majority of people residing within joint family system, predicted higher level of well-being rather in nuclear family system and there is no likely difference found between gender and loneliness and wellbeing.
 Whereas, loneliness has inverse relationship with well-being.
 Therefore awareness raising programs should be launched focusing on the needs and care of elderly, to strengthen our value system that focus on the elevated status of elderly in our culture.
-Moreover, community centers should be established where elders’ people engage in group activities so that they can remain active.
-With theses intervention strategies the level of wellbeing of elderly will be enhanced to live successful elderly life.
+Moreover, community centers should be established where elders’ people may beengaged in group activities so that they can remain active.
+With thesesthese intervention strategies, the level of wellbeing of elderly will be enhanced to live successful elderly life.

-References
+References: (reference style is not correct.
+Neither it is vencuver not APA, pleae follow one style)

 Alpass FM, Neville S 2003 Loneliness and depression in older males.
 Aging Ment Health 7: 212-216.